CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 #### <span>Exclude Certain Prefixes</span>

-You can exclude certain prefixes from being imported.
-The prefixes must be configured in a route map.
+To exclude certain prefixes from being imported, you can use a route map.

-The following example configures a route map to match the source protocol BGP and imports the routes from VRF turtle to VRF rocket.
-For the imported routes, the community is set to 11:11 in VRF rocket.
+The following example configures a route map to match the source protocol BGP and imports the routes from VRF `turtle` to VRF `rocket`.

-<summary>NCLU Commands </summary>
+For the imported routes, the community is set to 11:11 in VRF `rocket`.

     cumulus@switch:~$ net add bgp vrf rocket ipv4 unicast import vrf turtle cumulus@switch:~$ net add routing route-map turtle-to-rocket-IPV4 permit 10